-Totally Jewish Travel.com is the biggest Jewish travel site on the internet & the leader in Passover Programs advertising.
+Totally Jewish Travel.com is the biggest Jewish travel site on the internet & the leader in Passover Programs listings and

-We have been in business since 1999 and have over 120+ Pesach hotels advertising with us each year.
-We have carried advertising for thousands of Passover vacations over 20 years.
+We have been in business since 1999 and have over 135+ Pesach hotels advertising with us each year.
+We have carried advertising for thousands of Passover listings and

-1. If you are unsure about a particular operator, ask them to provide you with references from previous guests, Reputable programs will have no problem connecting you with previous guests (with their permission of course) who can vouch for their experience and send you a review of their Passover experience.
+1. If you are unsure about a particular program operator, ask them to provide you with references from previous guests, Reputable programs will have no problem connecting you with previous guests who (with their permission of course) can vouch for their experience and send you a review of their Passover experience.

 If a hotel is a new program there will obviously not be any past guests to ask or reviews to be read.
 In that case ask the operator if they have been involved with any previous Pesach or other type of kosher programs or caterers.
 Previous guests are the BEST way for you to review a Passover hotel.

-2. If the program is run by an operator that comes from a country with a different language to yours ask them if there will be activities such as kids clubs, shiurim, entertainment and the like in your language.
+3. If the program is run by an operator that comes from a country with a different language to yours ask them if there will be activities such as kids clubs, shiurim, entertainment and the like in your language.
 If the program is mainly Sephardi ask if there will be an Ashkenazi minyan and visa versa.
 Also ascertain the situation regarding Kitniot and Gebrochts - most Passover programs are Kitniyot free, but if you have any doubt - ask to speak to the supervising organization of the Program directly.

-4. If you can, pay by credit card.
+5. If you can, pay for your vacation by credit card.
 This will give you some protection in the rare case that the program fails or cancels.
-Always buy travel insurance as soon as you book so you are covered by that as well.
+Always buy travel insurance as soon as you book so you can be covered by that as well.

-5. Research the quality of the hotel, its rooms and facilities.
-There are planty of resources out there, i.e. Google reviews, Tripadvisor, Booking.com etc. Use other means of research on the internet to see what the rooms, pools and communal areas are like.
+6. Research the quality of the hotel, its rooms and facilities.
+There are planty of resources out there, i.e. Google reviews, Tripadvisor, Booking.com etc. Use other means of research on the internet to read reviews and see what the rooms, pools and communal areas are like.

-6. Remember that the vast majority of Pesach hotels and resorts are of good quality, run by decent people & companies.
+7. Remember that the vast majority of Pesach programs and hotel operators are of good quality, run by decent people & companies.
 There will always be a few that fall short of honest & decent standards everyone expects.
 If you are unsure about anything when booking, using the tips above should help avoid this.